tang-yifu/EMMC-Code/README.md

 The MQTT Dataset:

 'Algorithm.ipynb': The code to compare the performance in Section 4 without PCA.
+(Table 7 in the paper)

-(Table 7) 'Algorithm_pca.ipynb': The code to compare the performance in Section 4 after PCA.
-(Table 8)
+'Algorithm_pca.ipynb': The code to compare the performance in Section 4 after PCA.
+(Table 8 in the paper)